MR-EEGWaveNet: Multiresolutional EEGWaveNet for Seizure Detection from Long EEG Recordings: Conclusion

 \section{Conclusion}

 This study presents a novel end-to-end model to detect epileptic seizures from long EEG recordings.
 The length of the EEG segment plays a significant role in the model's performance, especially in distinguishing between seizure, noise, and artifact.
-The experimental results showed that the MR-EEGWaveNet with multiresolutional features performed better than the existing end-to-end models in classifying seizure and nonseizure EEG signals.
-Additionally, we introduced an anomaly score-based post-classification processing technique to further improve performance and reduce false positive rates.
-Furthermore, we demonstrated the performance of the MR-EEGWaveNet with different parameter settings.
-Despite lower performance in certain subjects, the improvement achieved with MR-EEGWaveNet indicates its potential for further development.
-However, enhancing MR-EEGWaveNet is essential to improve its ability to effectively distinguish between artifacts and seizure events.
-Although the MR-EEGWaveNet was tested on two datasets and demonstrated consistent performance, further analysis and investigation with larger datasets are required to apply it in real-world applications.
+The experimental results showed that the MR-EEGWaveNet with multiresolutional features outperforms existing end-to-end models in classifying seizure and nonseizure EEG signals.
+Additionally, we introduced an anomaly score-based post-classification processing technique to improve performance and reduce false positive rates.
+We also evaluated the performance of MR-EEGWaveNet under different parameter settings and with ablated versions of its architecture.
+Despite lower performance in certain subjects, the improvement achieved with MR-EEGWaveNet indicates its potential for continued development.
+However, enhancing MR-EEGWaveNet is necessary to better distinguish between artifacts and seizure events.
+Although the MR-EEGWaveNet was tested on two datasets and demonstrated consistent performance, further investigation with larger datasets is required to apply it in real-world applications.